 Pussy Willow (Salix discolor)

 Pussy Willow is a narrow upright growing shrub, this native serves as an important early season pollen source for honey bees and native bees.
+There are many varieties of this shrub with many being native to the northern half of the United States.
+However, many of them grow well in other regions.
 It is good to cut them back every few years to encourage growth of new stems.

 Winged Sumac (Rhus copallinum)

 There are many varieties of Sumas.
-This one is a valuable native shrub for bees if you have a bit of space.
+This one is a valuable native shrub for bees that is native to the eastern half of the United States.
+It needs a bit of space.
 This plant can grow up to 20 feet tall and likes to form thickets.
 It is very valuable to pollinators and could be part of a natural planting area.

 - Black Sage (Salvia mellifera)

 - Canyon Gooseberry (Ribes menziesii)

 - Cliff Fendlerbush (Fendlera rupicola)